 Every product is produced as environmentally ethically as possible.
 All shipping bags and materials are made of recycled plastic.
 All wood is made from FSC certified timber.
 Many of the fabrics and some of the knitted wool is recycled/repurposed.
 Any cleaning is with non animal tested soap in a highly rated energy efficient washing machine.
 All of the energy in our household is either green sourced or carbon traded for green energy by our power supplier.
 The hay we feed the bunnies is locally sourced from an organic hay farm.

-The How and The Why: Why this little company (truly a cottage industry as we live in a cottage) started, was to support the sanctuary, Bibble's Bunny Sanctuary, so that I could leave my job and take care of the bunnies full time so that they will receive the best life I can possibly provide for them.
-The sanctuary blossomed from 5 bunnies in October 2010, to 12 by January 2011, when it became necessary to have someone here full time (that would be myself).
-Currently we have 21 residents, all of which are permanent, four special needs and 3 elderly.
+Why this little company (truly a cottage industry as we live in a big old cottage) started, was to support the sanctuary, Bibble's Bunny Sanctuary, so that I can work away from home part time and take care of the bunnies so that they will receive the best life I can possibly provide for them.
+The sanctuary blossomed from 5 bunnies in October 2010, to 12 by January 2011.
+Currently we have 23 residents, 20 of which are permanent, several special needs and elderly - and more being fostered.
 We also rescue bunnies to be adopted out to very good homes and even transport th

 em across the country if need be to the best home available at that time.
 Over 80 bunnies rescued as of Jan 2015.